texttheater/testSignificanceNLP/README.md

 ## Getting Started

-The script is written in Python 2.7.
+The script is written in Python 3.

 ### Input
 Use the following command to run the script:
 ```
-python testSignificance.py result_file_A result_file_B alpha
+python3 testSignificance.py result_file_A result_file_B alpha
 ```
 The input consists of two files with the results of applying each algorithm (A and B) on the data X and the desirable significance level (alpha).
 The results for each algorithm should be in the following form (the result for each sample in X separated by lines) :
 ```